 The Dunstable Water Department is committed to providing you with the best water quality available.
-We are proud to report that last year your drinking water met all applicable health standards regulated by the state and federal government.
+With the exception of the EC+ and TC+ issues that occurred around September 14, 2022, we can report that last year your drinking water met all applicable health standards regulated by the state and federal government.
+More information regarding the EC+ and TC+ issues can be found on pages 4 and 5 above.